Christophe Rico

 2001-2008: Visiting Professor at the Department of French at the Hebrew University (Jerusalem)

-Since 2011: Professor of Ancient Greek at the Polis Institute
+Since 2011: Dean of the Polis Institute

 Current Research Locations